Viewable With ANY Browser

 On the Patio

-At the west end of the patio, in a narrow bed separating it from the air conditioner, I planted two azalea 'Pride of Dorking'.
-These azalea indicas have single magenta flowers that are almost blood red.
+At the west end of the patio, in a narrow bed separating it from the air conditioner, I planted two azalea (Rhododendron indica) 'Pride of Dorking'.
+These azaleas have single flowers that are almost blood red.

+On the patio a flower pot holds a spoon-flowered chrysanthemum (C. morifolium).
 Outside the kitchen window, there is a tiled service counter.
-In pots on the counter, I have hybrid amaryllis (Hippeastrum) and two kinds of epiphyllum (tropical cactus).
+In pots on the counter, I have hybrid amaryllis (Hippeastrum) and two kinds of orchid cactus (commonly called Epiphyillum but actually in the Hylocereeae tribe).
 I also root cuttings of various perennials in small plastic pots on this counter.

-At the east end of the patio is a permanently mounted gas barbecue attached to a gas line that runs under the patio.
+At the east end of the patio is a gas barbecue attached to a gas line that runs under the patio.

 Camellia Bed

-From the east end of my patio to the north-eastern corner of my house, a small triangular bed contains four Camellia japonica:
+From the east end of my patio to the north-eastern corner of my house, a small triangular bed contains three Camellia japonica:

 Because the house is not square on the compass, these shrubs get too much morning sun in the summer.
 While they grow and flower, they are not as vigorous as camellias that have all-day shade.
-To help them withstand the dry Santa Ana winds in the fall, they are heavily mulched with leaves held in place with small branches and wire mesh.
+To help them withstand the dry Santa Ana winds in the fall, they are heavily mulched with leaves and the output of my office shredder all held in place with small branches (mostly fallout from The Tree).

-In front of the camellias, I planted a row of southern indica azaleas (sometimes called sun azaleas).
+In front of the camellias, I planted a row of azaleas (Rhododendron indica, sometimes called sun azaleas).
 These are 'George Taber', with silvery pink flowers that have magenta freckles and streaks.
 These grow quite vigorously and need constant pinching; every two or three years, I prune them severely.
 Otherwise, they would hide the camellias.

-Where this bed meets the walkway from the patio, there is a clump of purple crocuses that bloom consistently every spring (something that is not supposed to happen in this mild-winter climate).
+Where this bed meets the path from the patio, there is a clump of purple crocuses (Crocus vernus) that bloom consistently every spring (something that is not supposed to happen in this mild-winter climate).

 East Shrub and Flower Bed

 A block wall runs behind the east bed.
 Thus, the bed gets morning shade but radiated warmth into the evening.
-The bed begins with a volunteer clump of Sprenger asparagus (A. densiflorus 'Sprengeri'), which extends into the side yard.
-In the summer, our tortoise sometimes hides and sleeps within this spreading clump of Sprenger asparagus.
-Just north of the Sprenger asparagus and among the stepping stones, I planted candytuft (Iberis sempervirens).
+The bed begins with a volunteer clump of Sprenger asparagus (A. aethiopicus 'Sprengeri'), which extends into the side yard.
+In the summer, our tortoise sometimes hides and sleeps within this spreading clump.

 *** Begin Right Sidebar ***